NCAR/data-tools/README.md

 ### zenodo_create.py

-A program for uploading files and metadata to Zenodo.
+A program for uploading files to Zenodo.

 An API token for Zenodo is required.
 Before running the program, set the API token value as follows: